opendocsg/slw-judgments-backfill/2013_SGHC_80/report.md

 24     Section 2 of the SCJA defines a “Judge of Appeal” as including “the Chief Justice and a Judge of the High Court sitting as a judge of the Court of Appeal under section 29(3)”.
 While the Court of Appeal has a different appellate jurisdiction, there appears to be no distinction in the SCJA between the High Court and the Court of Appeal in terms of its status as a superior court.
 The High Court and the Court of Appeal are treated as a unitary Supreme (and superior) court where Judges of the High Court may sit as a judge of the Court of Appeal under s 29(3) of the SCJA, and Judges of Appeal may sit in the High Court under s 10(3) of the SCJA.

 25     Accepting the Applicant’s proposition that a right of judicial review lies against a High Court decision (whether by way of review by another High Court Judge or by the Court of Appeal) would be tantamount to saying that the superior court of Singapore can exercise supervisory jurisdiction over itself.
 This makes nonsense of the word “supervisory”.
-In _Bright Impex v Public Prosecutor_ [1998] 2 SLR(R) 961 (“ _Bright Impex_ ”), it had been ordered by the district judge that the goods the petitioner had acquired be forfeited under s 130(1)( _c_ ) of the Customs Act (Cap 70, 1995 Rev Ed).
+In _Bright Impex v Public Prosecutor_ <span class="citation">[1998] 2 SLR(R) 961</span> (“ _Bright Impex_ ”), it had been ordered by the district judge that the goods the petitioner had acquired be forfeited under s 130(1)( _c_ ) of the Customs Act (Cap 70, 1995 Rev Ed).
 The petitioner’s appeal was dismissed by the High Court.
 He then applied to the High Court to exercise its powers of revision under s 266 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) to reverse the forfeiture order.
 Yong Pung How CJ dismissed the application and held (at [13] and [14]):

  13 ...
 The general supervisory and revisionary jurisdiction of the High Court as prescribed in s 27(1) of the Supreme Court of Judicature Act [Cap 322] is... limited to jurisdiction over the Subordinate Courts. ...